weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 We add Bindings (device drivers) for vthing and other goodies.
 Software devices (Things) like mqtt or mail also need a device driver (Binding).

-Start the server again.
-OpenHAB will download the Bindings from the web.
+Start the server again. openHAB will download the Bindings from the web.

 Open a second shell and tail the server log: